 - When you want to open up the detail in deep shadows

 - If you have i.Dynamic set to High and you have deep shadows, you may see some cool colours in those shadows

 As always, you need to test out these settings on your own Lumix camera(s) to see which works for you.

 And remember i.Dynamic only works for jpgs!

-If you shoot raw files you’ll have to change your tonal range in post processing.
+If you shoot raw files you’ll have to change your tonal range when you edit your raw file.